jackjliew/ai-openscale/tutorial.md

 ## Next steps

-- Change the **Age** and **Sex** values of the Fairness monitor, or add additional parameters such as **Cholesterol** (Reference Group="Normal", Protected Group="Low" and "High").
+- Change the **AGE** and **SEX** values of the Fairness monitor, or add additional parameters such as **CHOLESTEROL** (Reference Group="Normal", Protected Group="Low" and "High").
 Then provide the sample data and sample feedback again to see how this may change the Fairness and Accuracy measurements.

 - See the [Working with monitored data](insight-timechart.html) topic for more information.